bloomberg/chef-umami/README.md

 ### OS Detection

 ChefSpec may need to mock up ohai data (via Fauxhai).
-To facilitate this, ChefSpec needs to be told what operating system to pretend to be. `ramsay` does its best to detect the OS it's being called on.
+To facilitate this, ChefSpec needs to be told what operating system to pretend to be. `umami` does its best to detect the OS it's being called on.

 ### Styling

-`ramsay` calls on Rubocop to perform some basic styling on test files after they've been written.
-This makes it very easy to add testing methods to `ramsay` without worrying about what the resulting indentation will be.
+`umami` calls on Rubocop to perform some basic styling on test files after they've been written.
+This makes it very easy to add testing methods to `umami` without worrying about what the resulting indentation will be.

 ## Dependencies and Assumptions

-`ramsay` depends on ChefDK to do the bulk of the work resolving cookbooks and their dependencies.
-Further, `ramsay` assumes you're using Policyfile to manage your nodes' run list.
+`umami` depends on ChefDK to do the bulk of the work resolving cookbooks and their dependencies.
+Further, `umami` assumes you're using Policyfile to manage your nodes' run list.

 ## Caveats

-`ramsay` is still in early and rapid development.
+`umami` is still in early and rapid development.
 Expect to see lots of activity.

-`ramsay` is not aware of any context.
-For example, if a recipe includes another recipe based on some condition (i.e. operating system), `ramsay` won't know about it and therefore won't write a relevant test. `ramsay` knows about the resources it finds during the compile phase of a `chef-client` run only.
+`umami` is not aware of any context.
+For example, if a recipe includes another recipe based on some condition (i.e. operating system), `umami` won't know about it and therefore won't write a relevant test. `umami` knows about the resources it finds during the compile phase of a `chef-client` run only.
 One can choose to use one, many, all, or none of the tests.
 It's up to you to decide what, if anything, you want to use.

-`ramsay`'s goal is to help get you started writing and using tests in your development cycle.
+`umami`'s goal is to help get you started writing and using tests in your development cycle.
 It tries its best to provide a useful set of tests that you can build on.